jlmolloy/rit-book-club/README.md

 # rit-book-club
 A github repo for the UoS Research IT Book Club

+## Usage

+### File Structure
+Directories in the repo follow a nested hierarchy:

+Book -> Chapter -> {Subfolders}

+Files should be created in the most appropriate location and given a unique name which identifies the contributor and the purpose of the file.

+### Wiki

-Use the wiki to add notes or links to interesting content
+Use the wiki to store useful information in a searchable place.
+This could include notes or links to external resources that members might want to revisit.

+### Discussion

+Use the discussion area to ask questions or make announcements. **TO DO: Is this useful considering we have a slack channel?**

+###

 ## Code of Contribution